sarath40158/Srai_interview_ai/README.md

-Using Python on to run this script
+This is AI CHAT BOT that takes interview

-python3 srai_interview_bot.py
+Using Python on to run this script python3 srai_interview_bot.py